DFE-Digital/get-information-about-pupils/README.md

 - DSI (DfE sign-in)
 - [CosmosDb Infrastructure library](https://github.com/DFE-Digital/infrastructure-persistence-cosmosdb)

 ### Build and Test

+> **FIXME**: This section is muddled, providing instructions on how to use the IDE and architectural details about tests.

 Press Ctrl+Shift+B (if you are using Visual Studio) to build the project.
 To run all tests in Visaul Studio, select Tests from top menu and run all unit tests.